Covid-19 Graduate Admissions Policy Statement

 Chemistry Application Mentor Program

 CAMP is a volunteer-based, student-run program that provides assistance to Chemistry Applicants.
 CAMP is intended to assist applicants from disadvantaged backgrounds – including but not limited to: groups underrepresented in the STEM field, first generation PhD applicants, and applicants from non-traditional academic backgrounds.
-CAMP applications for the Fall 2023 admissions cycle are now closed.
+CAMP Applications for the Fall 2024 admissions cycle are closed.